d99kris/spacy-cpp/README.md

 Pre-requisites
 ==============
-Spacy-cpp requires spaCy, typically a spaCy model and libpython.
+Spacy-cpp requires libpython, spaCy and typically a spaCy model.

 Ubuntu
 ------

+Install libpython 2.7:

+    sudo apt install libpython2.7-dev

-Install spaCy and a small english model:
+Install spaCy and an English model:

     pip install -U spacy
     python -m spacy download en_core_web_sm

-Install libpython 2.7:

-    sudo apt install libpython2.7-dev

 Installation
 ============
-Spacy-cpp supports both being used as a shared library, and as a header-only library.
+Spacy-cpp can be used either as a shared library or as a header-only library.

 Shared Library
 --------------